Home Buying in Massachusetts – The Massachusetts Difference

 Buyers should not expect to get a “warranty deed” for a property in Massachusetts.
 We typically use “quitclaim” deeds in this state.

-The quality of your final Purchase and Sale agreement will dictate the quality of your transaction, therefore, a good attorney will be able to incorporate the protections that a good agent has negotiated into the offer.
+The quality of your Offer and final Purchase and Sale agreement will dictate the quality of your transaction.
+An experienced real estate attorney will be able to incorporate the protections that a good agent has negotiated into the offer.
 A less aggressive or less skilled attorney, or one that does not specialize in real estate, will often lose the benefits that a good agent has negotiated into the offer.
 That is why it is essential to use a specialized real estate attorney in Massachusetts whose practice involves the conveyance of real estate for lenders on a regular basis.
 Choosing your agent and attorney based on their reputation for advocacy as well as technical skills becomes very important to the final outcome of your transaction.
 (Greater Boston Home Team works with a handful of top notch real estate attorneys.)

 Leave a Reply